chalupaul/living-swrpg/README.md

 ### Hacking

-There's a file called develop.sh that exports a bunch of functions.
-These functions start pieces of the application in interactive terminals, so probably want to either tmux or screen session them (or a separate terminal window).
+All the dev stuff is provided by npm scripts.
+These scripts start pieces of the application in interactive terminals, so probably want to either tmux or screen session them (or a separate terminal window).

-The start_server function will run setup for you.
+This package uses nvm if you have it installed.
+You can find it [here](http://nvm.sh/).
+If you want to use the builtin functions, please ensure your nvm hooks are loaded thru your .bash\_profile.

+The mongo script is a trivial wrapper around a stock (homebrew)[http://brew.sh] installed mongodb and assumes a stock config file location.

 Typical order is:

-1. source develop.sh
-2. cp config.json.defaults config.json
+1. cp config.json.defaults config.json
+2. Edit the config.json file as necessary.
-3. start\_mongo
+3. npm run mongo
-4. start\_server
+4. npm start

 If you don't want to use the wrappers, you can kick it off normally: